add-more-ducks/final-deploy/PROCESS.md

 Created a login layout based on the instructions by Corey Schafer.
 This replaces my old design from the pizza.py project, but it is much more user-friendly.
 source: https://youtu.be/UIJKdCIEXUQ

+Note for later: email-validator was changed in April 2020.
+May need to use: 'pip install email_validator'

+Started working on the 'User'class/model.